-Taiwan's Foxconn says building world's largest 'superchip' plant
+Taiwan's Foxconn Says Building World's Largest 'Superchip' Plant

 Date

-Taiwanese tech giant Foxconn said on Tuesday it is building the world's largest production plant for US hardware leader Nvidia's GB200 "superchips" that power artificial intelligence servers.
+TAIPEI - Taiwanese tech giant Foxconn said on Tuesday it was building the world's largest production facility for US hardware leader Nvidia's GB200 "superchips" powering artificial intelligence servers.

 Foxconn, also known by its official name Hon Hai Precision Industry, is the world's biggest contract Electronics manufacturer and assembles devices for major tech companies, including Apple.